crunny/youtube-downloader/README.md

 # YouTube Downloader

+## Currrently downloading some video's are throwing an error, audio still works fine though

 Simple YouTube downloader application built using Python.
 It allows you to download videos and audio from YouTube.
 The application has a GUI made with customtkinter and a custom theme.
 (Downloads stored in "~/Downloads" by default)

 ## Features